matloff/fasteR/README.md

 * No polemics:  You won't be made to feel guilty for not using an instructor's favorite R tool or style, including mine. :-)

-* No frills:  E.g. no IDEs (Integrated Development Environments);
+* No frills:  E.g. no IDEs (Integrated Development Environments).
 RStudio, ESS etc. are great, but you shouldn't be burdened with learning R *and* an IDE at the same time.
 This can come later, optionally.

+* "When in doubt, Try it out!"
+This is a motto I devised for teaching.
+If you are unclear or curious about something, try it out!
+Just devise a little experiment, and type in the code.
+Don't worry -- you won't "break" things.

 * Nonpassive approach:  Passive learning, just watching the screen is NO learning.
-There will be occasional **Your Turn** sections, in which you the learner must try your own variants on what has been presented.
+There will be occasional **Your Turn** sections, in which you the learner must devise and try your own variants on what has been presented.
 Sometimes the tutorial will be give you some suggestions, but even then, you should cook up your own variants to try.